elisaklunder/Multiple_Linear_Regression/README.md

 Methods:

 _guess_errors(): raises errors on the user input.
-Private because the guess format is given at the beginning nd should not be modified.
+Private because the guess format is given at the beginning and should not be modified.

-_make_code(self): ìgenerates a random combination of code.
+_make_code(self): generates a random combination of code.
 Private since the secret code should not be modified by the user.

 get_code(): provides a way for the user to retrieve the secret code.
-Public becasue it allows users to access the value of the secret code safely.
+Public because it allows users to access the value of the secret code safely.

 _correct_guesses_right_pos() and _correct_guesses_wrong_pos(): compare a guess with the secret code and return the number of correct guesses in the right/wrong position.
 Private becasue internal details of the code evaluation process should be kept hidden from the user.